MBA 695 Business Policy & Strategy

 External Environment Scanning – handout in Doc Sharing

 1. Select a company/organization that competes in an industry in which you are interested or familiar.
 What are some of the recent demands that stakeholders have placed on this company?
 Look for examples of how the company might be trying to develop ‘symbiosis’ (interdependence and mutual benefit) among its stakeholders.
 Use the internet and library resources in your initial post.

 2. Look up the vision and/or mission statements of 3 companies/organizations in varying industries.
 Do you feel that the statements are constructive and useful as a means of motivating employees?
 Do the statements provide a strong strategic direction for the organization?
 Why or why not?
 Use the internet and library resources in your initial post; annual reports on line may also be helpful.

-Team Case #1: Complete step one, two and three of the case analysis
+Team Case #1: Within your team, complete step one, two and three of the case analysis